Vivek-04022001/documentation/docs/i18n-l10n/translating-content.md

 Plone will not translate the content for you.
 It will only create the content in the other language folders, and both LRFs' contents will be linked to the translations.

-Plone does not use any third party tools to automatically translate content.
+Plone doesn't use any third party tools to automatically translate content.
 If needed, you will need to develop such connector tools and {term}`hook` into a content creation process.